Modern History Playlist

 Mountbatten described Patel’s work as 'the real miracle of modern India'.

-Hyderabad’s Operation Polo lasted only 5 days and was called a 'police action'.
+Hyderabad’s Operation Polo lasted only 5 days and was called a 'police action' to avoid international scrutiny of a military invasion.

-Junagadh’s Nawab fled to Pakistan with his dogs, leaving administration in chaos.
+Junagadh’s Nawab fled to Pakistan with his dogs, leaving the state administration in chaos.

 Mains Key Points